AdobeDocs/platform-learn.de-DE/help/tutorial-one-adobe/overview.md

 [3.5 Adobe Journey Optimizer: Übersetzungsdienstleistungen](./modules/delivery-activation/ajo-b2c/ajob2c-5/ajotranslationsvcs.md)

-In diesem Modul erfahren Sie, wie Sie in Adobe Journey Optimizer Übersetzungsdienste einrichten und verwenden können, um Ihre Nachrichten für Ihre Kunden zu lokalisieren.
+In this module, you&#39;ll learn how to setup and use Translation Services within Adobe Journey Optimizer to localize your messages to your customers.

 ### 5. Reporting und Erkenntnisse